-- F. The Planning Board shall hold a public hearing for a Special Use Permit application, following public notice, within 30 days of acceptance of a complete application. - G. Upon acceptance of a complete Special Use Permit application, the Planning Board shall transmit one copy of any Spill Prevention, Control, and Countermeasure Plan, furnished by the applicant, to the Fire Chief, as provided in Section 2208.A and detailed in Section 2211, for his/her written recommendations and approval.
-The Planning Board shall transmit one copy of the complete application, furnished by the applicant, to the Conservation Commission for its written recommendations as well.
-Failure of the Fire Chief or Conservation Commission to respond within 30 days shall indicate their approval. - H. The Planning Board shall, within 30 days of a public hearing or within 60 days of accepting a complete Special Use Permit application, or within such other time limit as may be mutually agreed to, issue an order denying or granting approval of the application.
+- F. The Planning Board shall hold a public hearing for a Special Use Permit application, following public notice, within 30 days of acceptance of a complete application. - G. Upon acceptance of a complete Special Use Permit application, the Planning Board shall provide one copy of any Spill Prevention, Control, and Countermeasure Plan, furnished by the applicant, to the Fire Chief; and the Planning Board shall provide one copy of the complete application, furnished by the applicant, to the Conservation Commission for its review. - H. The Planning Board shall, within 30 days of a public hearing or within 60 days of accepting a complete Special Use Permit application, or within such other time limit as may be mutually agreed to, issue an order denying or granting approval of the application.
 The approval or denial of an application for a Special Use Permit shall be in writing and shall state the reasons for the decision.
 The Planning Board may attach such conditions to its approval as are reasonable, necessary and appropriate in order to serve the purpose of this Article. - I. Substantial construction must commence within one year of Planning Board approval of the Special Use Permit.
 If construction is not commenced within this period, the Special Use Permit may be extended for up to one year upon approval of the Planning Board.
 If construction is not commenced within this extended period the Special Use Permit is null and void. - J. For uses requiring Planning Board approval, a narrative description of maintenance requirements for structures required to comply with Performance Standards of Section 2210, Performance Standards, shall be recorded at the Carroll County Registry of Deeds so as to run with the land on which such structures are located.
 The description so prepared shall comply with the requirements of RSA 478:4-a. - K. The applicant will be required to reimburse the Town for any reasonable expenses incurred by the Planning Board, Board of Selectmen and their designated officials, to evaluate the application before the facility is constructed, including but not limited to, expenses incurred to hire qualified engineers or other experts. - L. The Planning Board, at its discretion, may waive any requirements for a Special Use Permit under the following conditions: - 1.
 Receipt by the applicant of a waiver from a state best management practice (BMP) regulation granted by the NH Department of Environmental Services; or - 2.
 For requirements that are not also state and/or federal regulations, if the applicant can satisfactorily demonstrate through alternative means that the intent of the requirements and the purpose of Article 22 will still be achieved. - 3.
 The decision to waive any requirement for a Special Use Permit, along with the basis for such waiver and means of compliance with the purpose of Article 22, shall be issued in writing.
 Planning Board meeting minutes shall not constitute a written decision to waive Special Use Permit requirements.